Utu rēhitatanga kurī

 Responsible dog owners are recognised in our fee structure and pay a lower cost as a selected owner.

-You just need to register your dog with us, there's no charge if they were registered with another council.
+If you've moved here with your dog, you just need to register your dog with us, there's no charge if you were registered with another council.

 If my dog died, can I use the same tag for my new dog?

-Keeping an unregistered dog is an offence against the Dog Control Act 1996.
+Keeping an unregistered dog is an offence under the Dog Control Act 1996.
+The fine for not registering your dog is $300.